-A person who provides feedback to trainees via the Observation Capture or Learning Capture tool.
+A person who provides feedback to trainees via the observation capture or learning capture tool.
 This may include consultants and other medical professionals, allied health professionals, nursing staff, patients and their families, administrative staff, and consumer representatives.

-- Be aware of the learning goals of the training program. - Provide feedback to support the progression of Advanced Trainees within the setting: - o Complete Observation Captures. - o Provide feedback on Learning Captures as required.
+- Be aware of the learning goals of the training program. - Provide feedback to support the progression of Advanced Trainees within the setting: - complete observation captures - o provide feedback on learning captures as required.